Sulfur and sulfur-oxide compounds as potential optically active defects on SWCNTs: Results and Discussion

+Representative bandstructures for the tube doped with each defect type are shown in Figure~\ref{fig:BS_comparison} with all bandstructures presented in the supplementary materials Figure S6.
 The near-gap states of the (6,5) SWCNT are of $\pi$-type character with a two-fold degeneracy at $\mathbf{k} = 0$ due to the underlying graphitic structure.
-All the defects presented break the symmetry of the tube, leading to splitting of the nearly-degenerate valence and conduction bands, as has been reported previously for doped (6,5) SWCNT~\cite{hartmann_photoluminescence_2015, miyauchi_brightening_2013, kilina_brightening_2012, ghosh_oxygen_2010, ma_electronic_2014, piao_brightening_2013, trerayapiwat_broken_2024, weight_coupling_2021} This splitting is largest for S and SO (see SI Figure S.4 for more details) as expected from the stronger binding and therefore stronger perturbation to the system.
-The maximum splitting of the conduction (valence) bands for S, ether-d, S, ether-l, and SO are 0.063 (0.051), 0.20 (0.11) and 0.038 (0.067) eV, respectively.
-The splitting of the bands for \SDiO is less than 4 meV for both valence and conduction bands, while for \STriO it is 4 meV for the valence and 0.13 eV for the conduction band.
+By inspection of the predicted bandstructures, we conclude that all of the defects studied break the symmetry of the tube, leading to splitting of the nearly-degenerate valence and conduction bands, consistent with previous reports for doped (6,5) SWCNT~\cite{hartmann_photoluminescence_2015, miyauchi_brightening_2013, kilina_brightening_2012, ghosh_oxygen_2010, ma_electronic_2014, piao_brightening_2013, trerayapiwat_broken_2024, weight_coupling_2021} This splitting is largest for S and SO (see Supplementary Materials Figure S.5 for more details).
+The maximum splitting within the conduction (valence) bands for episulfide-l S, thioether-d S, and SO are 200 meV (110 meV), 19 meV (9 meV) and 38 meV (67 meV), respectively.
+As noted previously for the oxygen dopant bound to SWCNT,\cite{ghosh_oxygen_2010} the ether-type bond maintains the sp$^2$ character of the tube and so the perturbation to the system is weaker than epoxide-type bonding, which creates an sp$^3$ bond on the tube.
+This weaker perturbation results in much smaller band splitting.
+The splitting of the bands for \SDiO is less than 4 meV for both valence and conduction bands, while for \STriO it is 4 meV for the valence and 0.13 eV for the conduction band, consistent with the weaker interaction with the tube.